Agentic OS.

 Multi-agent builds

-• Agents with defined roles (planner, worker, reviewer) that hand work to each other safely
+• Agents with defined roles (planner, worker, reviewer) that hand work to each other

-• Shared memory between agents so context isn't re-paid on every call
+• Shared memory between agents, so context isn't re-paid on every call

-• Hard spend ceilings per task and per user so cost can't run away
+• Hard spend ceilings per task and per user, so cost can't run away

 02